iyear/tdl/docs/content/en/guide/global-config.md

 ## `--delay`

-set the delay between each download, forward and upload task.
+set the delay between each task.
 Default: `0s`.

 {{< hint info >}}
-Set higher delay time if you want to avoid flood ban.
+Set higher delay time if you want to avoid Telegram's flood control.
 {{< /hint >}}

 {{< command >}}